-In the event that students want to go on a Purdue University trip to Boston for example, can students go without staff?
+In the event that students want to go on a Southern Maine Community College trip to Boston for example, can students go without staff?

 Yes, students will have the opportunity to travel once they’ve mastered the residential curriculum surrounding travel and planning.
 If the student would not yet be able to make this trip safely, staff can help the student find an alternative plan.
 In some instances, staff support may be provided.